aws-samples/aws-lex-web-ui/templates/README.md

 iframe or as a stand-alone web application respectively.

 ### Deployment Pipeline
-When the stacks have completed launching, you can see the status of the pipeline as it builds and deploys the application.
-The link to the pipeline in the AWS console can be found in the `PipelineUrl` output variable of the master stack.

-Once the pipeline successfully finishes deploying, you should be able to browse to the web app.
-The web app URL can be found in the `WebAppUrl` output variable.

 The source of this project is automatically forked into a CodeCommit repository created by the CloudFormation stack.
 Any changes pushed to the master branch of this forked repo will automatically kick off the